How selling as a writer is different from selling as a creative entrepreneur.

 4. Provide value even when you’re selling

-Every sales message that you put out there— every single one— should have some value beyond just the sales message.
-If you look at the way I sell, you will see that every single time I sell, I also offer something of value.
-I write a blog post such as this one that gives you insight into why I’m selling or how I’m doing it or I will share with you the story behind the product or I will just give you some of my best advice and show you where to find more.
+Every sales message you put out there—every single one—should have some value beyond just the sales message.
+If you look at the way I sell, you’ll see I always offer something of value.
+I’ll write an article such as this one that gives you insight into why I’m selling or how I’m doing it, or I’ll share the story behind the product or I’ll just give you some of my best advice and show you where to find more.

 The most important thing to remember here is to know who you’re writing for.
 Don’t dumb down your work for hundreds of thousands of people in the mass audience.
 Write for YOUR people, the unique subset of people who will resonate with what you do and believe in the same truths that you believe in.
 Write for yourself.
 Write what is true for you.
 Your tribe will find you.
 The people who resonate will stick around.
 The people who find meaning in your work will support you and continue to do so with whatever you create and publish because it is not your product that they’re buying, but your vision.